Marquette University admits graduate students under four different categories: degree, non-degree, temporary and visiting scholar status.

 Probationary degree status — This status is awarded to master’s degree students only by the applicant’s department or the Graduate School of Management.
 Probationary status is assigned when an applicant’s academic performance falls below Graduate School of Management standards but there is other evidence to suggest the potential for successful graduate level study.
 Students admitted on probation are not eligible to receive financial aid from the Graduate School of Management but may apply for financial assistance from the Office of Student Financial Aid.
 Probationary status is typically removed upon completion of nine semester hours of course work with a 3.000 overall GPA or better, no grade lower than a B and all credits taken at the graduate level.
 Conditions of probationary degree status are specified on the admission letter.
 Students failing to have their probationary status removed after completing nine semester hours are not permitted to remain in the Graduate School of Management.

 Non-degree status is seldom utilized in the Graduate School of Management.
 This status designates any student taking graduate-level classes who is not seeking a master’s degree.
-Two types of non-degree status utilized by the Graduate School of Management are: Temporary admission and Visiting Scholars admission.
-Students are not eligible to receive financial aid from the Graduate School of Management or from the Office of Student Financial Aid except for Catholic Schools Personnel Scholarships and the Milwaukee Area Teachers Scholarships.
+Two types of non-degree status utilized by the Graduate School of Management are: temporary and non-degree.
+Non-degree students are not eligible for federal financial aid.
+Non-degree students are not eligible to receive financial aid from the Graduate School of Management or from the Office of Student Financial Aid except for Catholic Schools Personnel Scholarships, the Milwaukee Area Teachers Scholarships, and students who are part of an organization-level agreement or partnership with the Graduate School of Management and/or Marquette University.

 All applicants are required to submit an application, the application fee, certified copies of transcripts and other information as requested by the department.
 Non-degree applicants seeking admission to degree status must meet the same admission standards as other applicants to a degree program.